Spectral broadenings

 lwEndor

-Line width (FWHM) for ENDOR broadening.
+Line widths (FWHM, Gaussian and Lorentzian) for convolutional broadening of ENDOR spectra.
 Usage is the same as lw.
 For lwEndor, no peak-to-peak analogue is available.
 See the page on line shapes for conversion formulas.

 Anisotropic broadenings